Best Big Android Phones Android Central 2020

 Take the S20+ and turn it up a notch — all of the same qualities, but with an even bigger screen and battery, plus improved cameras.

-Best With a Stylus: Samsung Galaxy Note 10+
+Best With a Stylus: Samsung Galaxy Note 20 Ultra

-It's easy to argue that the Galaxy Note defined the "phablet" category so many years ago, and several generations on it's still the standard.
-The Note 10+ has a massive 6.8-inch display, and, wow, is it incredible.
+It's easy to argue that the Galaxy Note defined the "phablet" category so many years ago, and it remains the standard several generations onward.
+The Note 20 Ultra has a massive 6.9-inch display that is unquestionably one of, if not the best, in the industry.
 The rest of the hardware experience is as solid as it is beautiful and conceals a packed spec sheet capable of powering anything you want to do.
 Battery life is excellent, as is its charging speed.
 It all adds up to make this a real complete package for anyone who wants a do-everything big-screened phone.

 - Incredible, huge display